-A. Membership is open to all members of the American Anthropological Association who share in the interests of SOLGA.
+Membership is open to all members of the American Anthropological Association who share in the interests of AQA.

-B. Members of SOLGA, in good standing, shall receive those publications which are appropriate to their membership class.
+- Members of AQA, in good standing, shall receive those publications which are appropriate to their membership class.

-D. Each member who has already paid her/his SOLGA dues for the relevant period shall be eligible to vote on all matters brought before the annual Business Meeting or appearing on electronic ballot.
+- Each member who has already paid their AQA dues for the relevant period shall be eligible to vote on all matters brought before the annual Business Meeting or appearing on electronic ballot.

-E. Institutions may subscribe to the SOLGA publications at a rate set by the annual Business Meeting; however, such subscribers shall not be entitled to vote at annual meetings.
+- Institutions may subscribe to the AQA publications at a rate set by the annual Business Meeting; however, such subscribers shall not be entitled to vote at annual meetings.

-A. Insofar as possible, office holdings in SOLGA shall be consistent with the principle of gender equity.
-All reasonable efforts shall be made to obtain representation of people of color, transgenders, and other queer persons among the Officers of the Society.
+Insofar as possible, office holdings in AQA shall be consistent with the principle of gender equity.
+All reasonable efforts shall be made to obtain representation of people of color, transgender people, and other queer persons among the Officers of the Society.

-B. The officers of SOLGA shall consist of:
+- The officers of AQA shall consist of: